jsenv/core/readme.md

 - [@jsenv/template-pwa](https://github.com/jsenv/jsenv-template-pwa): GitHub repository template for a progressive web application.
 - [@jsenv/template-node-package](https://github.com/jsenv/jsenv-template-node-package): GitHub repository template for node package.
 - [@jsenv/assert](https://github.com/jsenv/jsenv-assert): Test anything using one assertion.
+This library can be used on browsers and Node.js so feel free to reuse file structure to create your own library meant to run in browsers AND Node.js.
 - [@jsenv/sass](./packages/jsenv-sass): Add support for .scss and .sass in jsenv.
 - [@jsenv/vue](./packages/jsenv-vue): Add support for .vue in jsenv.
 - [Jsenv compile server](./docs/jsenv-compile-server.md): Document how jsenv works internally to compile on demand with a filesystem cache.